gustavotiengo/spring-boot-tools-and-patterns/README.md

 - DATABASE_USERNAME
 - DATABASE_PASSWORD

+Database environment variables are required for both `build` and `run` steps (described in the next section) due to Jooq code generation on
+`build` step.

+(Running `generateJooq` gradle task also requires both environment variables)

 **Never commit production keys, secrets, certificates or passwords to public or private repositories.**

 #### 2.2.2 Running the app